cyface/django-termsandconditions/README.rst

     ACCEPT_TERMS_PATH = '/terms/accept/'
     TERMS_EXCLUDE_URL_PREFIX_LIST = {'/admin/',})
     TERMS_EXCLUDE_URL_LIST = {'/', '/terms/required/', '/logout/', '/securetoo/'}
+    TERMS_EXCLUDE_URL_CONTAINS_LIST = {}

 TERMS_EXCLUDE_URL_PREFIX_LIST is a list of 'starts with' strings to exclude, while TERMS_EXCLUDE_URL_LIST is a list of explicit full paths to exclude.
+TERMS_EXCLUDE_URL_CONTAINS_LIST is a list of url fragments to check, if the url 'contains' that string, it is excluded.
+This can be particularly useful for i18n, where your url could get prepended with a language code.

 You can also define a setting TERMS_EXCLUDE_USERS_WITH_PERM to exclude users with a custom permission you create yourself.::